JesusFilm/core/apps/docs/docs/03-basics/03-frontend/05-visual-testing/index.md

 Used by UX to review our storybook components.

 # UI Change Requests
-You don't have to wait for design's approval before pushing it in.
+You don't have to wait for Design's approval before pushing it in.
 If the change looks right to you, push in the change and let Design know that the change has been made.
-And they will let you know if there is something wrong and create another ticket for it or ask for the change to be reverted.
+They will let you know if there is something wrong and create another ticket for it or ask for the change to be reverted.
-If however, you still want another pair of eyes on it before pushing, feel free to bring in QA into it
+If however, you still want another pair of eyes on it before pushing, feel free to bring in QA into it.

 ## UI Tests